The Third Alarm (1922 film): Plot

-The action starts as someone trips a Fire alarm call box.
-Then, the fire station alarm bell clangs, a fire dispatcher utters, "We roll - Third and Western."
-All the firefighters spring into action.
-We pay particular attention to engine number seven, a Steam pumper, manned by an aging fireman.
-The doors fling open, and the two horse-drawn fire engines barrel down the street to fight the fire.
-The firefighter driving engine number seven is Dan McDowell.
-Dan is a twenty-year veteran of the force.
-Dan not only drives engine number seven but also cares for the station's five fire horses.
+The action starts when someone trips a remote Fire alarm call box.
+Then, the Fire station alarm bell clangs, and a fire dispatcher shouts, "We roll - third and western."
+All the firefighters jump into action, the doors swing wide, and the two horse-drawn fire engines race down the street to battle the fire.
+We pay particular attention to engine number seven, a steam pumper operated by an aging firefighter - Dan McDowell.
+McDowell has been a member of the force for two decades and drives engine number seven.
+He also maintains the fire station's five fire horses.

-At the McDowell house, which stands caddy-corner from the fire station, mother McDowell is frosting Dan's birthday cake with the couple's daughter.
-Alice.
+Mother McDowell is frosting Dan's birthday cake with the couple's daughter at the McDowell house, which stands caddy-corner from the fire station.
 Johnny McDowell joins the group.
 Johnny is studying to become a doctor and has only a year left.
 We meet Johnny's sweetheart, June Rutherford.

-At the fire station house, the battalion chief drives up and tells the boys they will motorize the station first.
-All the men cheer, except Dan.
-Dan goes home to attend his birthday party.

-The day of the changeover arrives.
-The fire crew watches the new motorized Steam pumper pull in.
+Dan attends the party later in the day, but looks very downcast.

+The battalion chief travels to the station house and informs the boys they intend to motorize the station.
+All the men applaud except Dan, who does not look too pleased.
+The day of the changeover arrives, and the fire crew watches as the new motorized steam pumpers drive in.
+Dan must learn to drive the motorized pumper truck but struggles to master basic driving skills.
+Unable to drive the new rig, the chief retires Dan McDowell on a small pension.
 Later, the chief sells the five fire horses.
-Dan must now learn to drive the new motorized engine.
-He struggles to master driving skills.
-Unable to drive the new rig, the chief retires Dan McDowell on a small pension.

 Dan's foremost concern now is Johnny's medical career.
-Dan tells Johnny he hasn't got enough money to support his medical studies.
+Dan tells Johnny he has not saved enough money to support his medical studies.
 Johnny tells his father not to worry because his sweetheart is the daughter of a famous surgeon - Dr. Loren Rutherford.

-Dan tells Johnny when he was young, his brother got sick.
+Dan tells Johnny that his brother got ill when he was a young father.
 The boy's physician told Dan that only one man could save the boy - Dr. Loren Rutherford.
 Dan storms into Dr. Rutherford's office and pleads with the Dr. to save his boy.
-Dr. Rutherford says he can't save Dan's son because he must save another life first.
+Dr. Rutherford says he cannot save Dan's son because he must save another life first.
 Dan tells Johnny he will never forget that Dr. Rutherford let his young brother die.